ekaf/ski/README.md

 - ski-mcr30-2016.txt
-    sense key index for MCR30-2016, derived by joining the inverse SKI (ski-pwn-iflat.txt) with the latest MCR "variant" files, retrieved from http://adimen.si.ehu.es/web/MCR
+    sense key index for MCR30-2016, derived by joining the inverse SKI (ski-pwn-si-flat.txt) with the latest MCR "variant" files, retrieved from http://adimen.si.ehu.es/web/MCR

 - ski-ili30.txt
-    sense key index for ILI30, derived by joining the inverse SKI (ski-pwn-iflat.txt) with the GWA-ILI "ili-map-pwn30.tab" file
+    sense key index for ILI30, derived by joining the inverse SKI (ski-pwn-si-flat.txt) with the GWA-ILI "ili-map-pwn30.tab" file
     retrieved from https://github.com/globalwordnet/ili